rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 1. the *encoding*
 1. any *receiver* settings that change the encoding, transport, transport security, or receiver destination address/port
 1. the update-trigger to enable *sync-on-start*.
-1. if the *sync-in-start option* is enabled, then any changes to the subscription-filter (inline or referenced) or YANG schema (*schema-id*) associated with the subscription.
+1. if the *sync-in-start option* is enabled, then any changes to the subscription-filter (inline or referenced) or YANG schema (*schema-id*) associated with the subscription. *TODO, Why?
+Should a subscription-modifies message resend the sync-on-start data anyway?*

 The *subscription-terminated* notification MUST be sent using the old *encoding* and *receiver* settings before the subscription parameters were changed.
 The *subscription-started* notification MUST be sent using the updated subscription parameters.